unexpectedjs/unexpected/documentation/index.md

   serialized.
 * Error messages and diffs are now built lazily, improving performance.
+* Unexpected now detects created promises that was never returned and fails synchroniously.
+This will uncover some extremely nasty bugs where the test suite succeeds when it should actually fail.
+This feature only works in Mocha and Jasmine.
 * Deprecated error.output, please use error.getErrorMessage() instead.
 * Deprecated error.label, please use error.getLabel() instead.
 * `when decoded as`, `when called with`, `when passed as parameter